shaneduffy91/Battleships/README.md

-# Project 3 - Mega Battleships
+# Project 3 - Hangman

-For my third project with Code Institute, I have created a Battleships game.
+For my third project with Code Institute, I have created a Hangman game.

 ## Rules of the Game
 Mega Battleships is based on the classic pen and paper game.
 For more information